 - Storage (Disk Space)

-- ~1.3 GB / day after 1/23/19 of increasing data storage space (reccomend SSD-based Block Storage; low-latency, not NAS speeds)
+- ~1 GB of weekly data storage space increase (reccomend SSD-based Block Storage; low-latency, not NAS speeds)

 - Note: These numbers may decrease with ongoing optimisations to the code base.